Please enable Targeted Advertising Cookies to clear this message and play the video.

 New advances, new hope

-Q: What is unique about how Bristol Myers Squibb is approaching new treatments for pulmonary fibrosis?
+Q: What is unique about how Bristol Myers Squibb has approached the research and development of new treatments for pulmonary fibrosis?

 Q: Why is LPA1 antagonism such a promising target for the treatment of pulmonary fibrosis?

-Aryeh: There may be the potential to use LPA1 antagonists in combination with established pulmonary fibrosis therapies, and it is also possible they could be taken alongside immunosuppressive medications for other conditions.
-This is what we’re researching: a therapy with the potential to meet the diverse unmet needs of pulmonary fibrosis patients.
+Aditya: There may be the potential to use LPA1 antagonists in combination with established pulmonary fibrosis therapies, and it is also possible they could be taken alongside immunosuppressive medications for other conditions.
+This is what we’re investigating: a therapy with the potential to meet the diverse unmet needs of pulmonary fibrosis patients.
 That’s our ultimate goal, and that’s what drives us.

-At Bristol Myers Squibb, we are pursuing pathbreaking science in Immunology to deliver transformational solutions that address unmet needs for patients.
-Fueled by our passion to support more people living with immune-mediated diseases, scientists like Bruce and Aryeh are driven to deliver the right treatments, at the right time, to the right patients — helping to relieve the burdens of conditions like pulmonary fibrosis.
+At Bristol Myers Squibb, we are pursuing bold science in Immunology to deliver transformational solutions that address unmet needs for patients.
+Fueled by our deep understanding of the immune system that spans more than 20 years of experience, we are driven to deliver life-changing medicines that elevate new standards of care — helping to relieve the burdens of conditions like pulmonary fibrosis.

 Subscribe to Our stories alerts